aframevr/aframe/docs/components/cursor.md

 `fuseTimeout`), then the cursor will trigger a click.

 The advantage of fuse-based interactions for VR is that it does not require extra input devices other than the headset.
-The fuse-based cursor is primarily intended for Google Cardboard applications.
 The disadvantage of fuse-based interactions is that it requires the user to turn their head a lot.

 ## Adding Visual Feedback